fixture3

 Including three types

-Pseudo-phase change material is relative to the true phase change material.
-This is to simulate the bidirectional properties of phase change material with a particle fluidized bed, that is, to use a certain physical method to force the material to change between “solid state” and “flow state”, which is called pseudo-phase change, that is, it looks like phase change, but actually no phase change occurs.
+Pseudo-phase change material simulates the bidirectional properties of true phase change material using a particle fluidized bed.
+This approach employs a physical method to force the material to transition between a “solid state” and a “flow state.”
+This process, called pseudo-phase change, mimics the appearance of a phase change without an actual phase change occurring.

-The basic principle is that the fluidized bed is filled with fine metal particles, and there are air inlets at the bottom of the bed.
-Standard fixture components are placed in the bed, and the components are buried in the particles.
-The workpiece is clamped by gravity and hydraulic chucks.
-After processing, gas is introduced from the air inlet to loosen the particles.
-The workpiece is taken out to complete the processing.
+The basic principle involves filling the fluidized bed with fine metal particles and introducing air through inlets at the bottom of the bed.
+Fine metal particles bury the standard components placed inside.
+The process begins with clamping the workpiece and then introducing gas from the air inlets to loosen the particles.
+Finally, workers remove the workpiece to complete the processing.

 1.2 Innovation of traditional fixtures